-Complete set of all XML schemas referenced in the HCP definition document – The schemas are REQUIRED.
+If the HCP contains XML documents, a complete set of all applicable normative XML schemas referenced in the HCP definition document MUST be shipped as part of the package; referencing schemas is not allowed.
+For XML documents that cannot be described by normative schemas, a specification for describing the syntax of these documents MUST be provided by reference or shipped as part of the HCP documentation package.
+For non-XML based content, references to a authoritative syntax definition MUST be provided.

-Sample instance – A sample instance of an hData record that complies with the HCP is RECOMMENDED.
-The sample instance SHOULD be provided through serialized XML Section Documents that are stored in a hierarchical file system corresponding to the Section layout described in the HCP definition document.
-To simplify transmission these documents can be stored in a ZIP file supporting hierarchical file storage.
+Sample instance – A sample instance of an hData record that complies with the HCP is strongly RECOMMENDED.
+The sample instance SHOULD be provided through serialized Section Documents that are stored in a hierarchical file system corresponding to the Section layout described in the HCP definition document.
+Sections correspond to file system directories and a XML document containing the Atom feed for the section.
+To simplify transmission these documents MAY be stored in a file archive supporting hierarchical file storage.

-Transforms to XML ITS/CDA – If the HCP uses a simplified wire format, it SHOULD provide XML transforms for converting the simplified wire format into HL7 v3 XML ITS CDA if the exchanged data can be mapped to HL7 data types.
-The transforms are OPTIONAL.
+Transforms to XML ITS/CDA – If the HCP uses a simplified wire format, it SHOULD provide XML transforms for converting the simplified wire format into HL7 v3 XML ITS or CDA R2 or future versions, respectively, if the exchanged data can be mapped to HL7 data types.
+The transforms are REQUIRED if they are possible.

-Master documentation – This REQUIRED text document MUST including the purpose, applicable business requirements, and a basic justification for the HCP need.
+Master documentation – This REQUIRED text document MUST include the purpose, applicable business requirements, and a basic justification for the HCP need.
 It is REQUIRED, but its scope depends on the original intent of the HCP.

 Behavioral model and business rules – If the domain for the HCP must adhere to a behavioral model or a set of business rules, these MUST be documented.
 This documentation SHOULD include applicable UML diagrams or similar documentation.
 This document is REQUIRED if a behavioral model or business rules exist.